jddixon/hamt_go/doc/index.md

 `Insert`, `Find`, and `Delete` operations, while not yet thoroughly optimized, take on the order of 1.3 microseconds each on a lightly-loaded server (about 2.6us each to insert a million values and verify that the value can be found using the key).
+As the root table approaches the number of entries in size, this falls to about 1.2 us, or 600ns/op.

+These figures were obtained from single-threaded tests.

 ## References